 The original "Walker, Texas Ranger," inspired by the film "Lone Wolf McQuade," premiered in 1993 and ran until 2001.
 In addition to series star Chuck Norris, the show co-starred Clarence Gilyard as Texas Ranger Sergeant James "Jimmy" Trivette, Sheree J. Wilson as Tarrant County Assistant D.A.
 Alexandra "Alex" Cahill, and Noble Willingham as retired Texas Ranger Captain C.D.
 Parker.

-The original series was known for its strong moral code (and that awesome theme song) and while it was not always a critical favorite, it was one of the most successful television series of the '90s.
+The original series was one of the most successful television series of the '90s.